 In this long-read, you will read about the ethics of neuromarketing practices and learn how it can improve –instead of ruin– your reputation.

-In the summer of 1957, social psychologist James Vicary shook the world with a controversial experiment.
-In a cinema, he secretly flashed messages about Coca-Cola and popcorn on the big screen.
+During the summer of 1957, social psychologist James Vicary shook the world with a controversial experiment.
+He secretly flashed messages about Coca-Cola and popcorn on the big screen.
 These messages were so short (3 milliseconds), that viewers were not aware of them.
-Yet, Vicary claimed that sales increased without a doubt: Coca-Cola by 58% and popcorn by 18%.
+Vicary claimed that sales increased without a doubt: Coca-Cola by 58% and popcorn by 18%.
 He got the media and the world hysterical.

-Research from a new interesting field can give you the answers: it’s called neuromarketing.
+Research from a new exciting field can give you the answers: it’s called neuromarketing.
 This new branch of marketing uses brain research to get a better understanding of consumer behaviour.
-In particular, it can provide insights into processes we are not consciously aware of.
+In particular, it can provide insights into processes we are not aware of consciously.
 Some questions we are often asked are: “Is this ethical?
 How far can we go using this for marketing?
-And what practices are there that don’t impact my reputation in a bad way?”
-We will discuss them all in this article so you will fully understand what’s good, and what’s not.
+Moreover, what practices are there that don’t impact my reputation in a bad way?”
+We will discuss them all in this article, so you will fully understand what’s right, and what’s not.

 Combine brains with marketing